Adenosine triphosphate

-Adenosine triphosphate (ATP) is an organic compound that provides energy to drive many processes in living cells, such as muscle contraction, nerve impulse propagation, condensate dissolution, and chemical synthesis.
-Found in all known forms of life, ATP is often referred to as the "molecular unit of currency" of intracellular energy transfer.
-When consumed in metabolic processes, it converts either to adenosine diphosphate (ADP) or to adenosine monophosphate (AMP).
+Adenosine triphosphate (ATP) is a nucleoside triphosphate that provides energy of approximate 30.5kJ/mol to drive and support many processes in living cells, such as muscle contraction, nerve impulse propagation, and chemical synthesis.
+Found in all known forms of life, it is often referred to as the "molecular unit of currency" for intracellular energy transfer.

+When consumed in a metabolic process, ATP converts either to adenosine diphosphate (ADP) or to adenosine monophosphate (AMP).
 Other processes regenerate ATP.
-The human body recycles its own body weight equivalent in ATP each day.
 It is also a precursor to DNA and RNA, and is used as a coenzyme.
+An average adult human processes around 50 kilograms (about 100 moles) daily.

 From the perspective of biochemistry, ATP is classified as a nucleoside triphosphate, which indicates that it consists of three components: a nitrogenous base (adenine), the sugar ribose, and the triphosphate.

 Structure

-ATP consists of an adenine attached by the 9-nitrogen atom to the 1′ carbon atom of a sugar (ribose), which in turn is attached at the 5' carbon atom of the sugar to a triphosphate group.
+ATP consists of three parts: a sugar, an amine base, and a phosphate group.
+More specifically, ATP consists of an adenine attached by the #9-nitrogen atom to the 1′ carbon atom of a sugar (ribose), which in turn is attached at the 5' carbon atom of the sugar to a triphosphate group.
 In its many reactions related to metabolism, the adenine and sugar groups remain unchanged, but the triphosphate is converted to di- and monophosphate, giving respectively the derivatives ADP and AMP.
 The three phosphoryl groups are labeled as alpha (α), beta (β), and, for the terminal phosphate, gamma (γ).

 In neutral solution, ionized ATP exists mostly as ATP4−, with a small proportion of ATP3−.